oyindonesia/external-api-docs/source/includes/_payment_routing.md

 | EWALLET | dana_ewallet, shopeepay_ewallet, linkaja_ewallet |
 | CARDS | CC_DC |

-If you use BANK_TRANSFER payment method with BCA bank code (014) as sof, you can either be routed to use VA BCA or unique code BCA.
+- If you use BANK_TRANSFER payment method with BCA bank code (014) as sof, you can either be routed to use VA BCA or unique code BCA.
 For other sof with BANK_TRANSFER payment method, you will be routed to use VA.
+- For EWallet Direct Payment (`use_linked_account: true`), only `shopeepay_ewallet` is supported.

 #### Examples
 | need_frontend | Case | list_enable_payment_method | list_enable_sof |